 Ayden Meng integrated the Etherwake utility into the AOSC-Dev/aosc-os-abbs repository, focusing on enhancing wake-on-LAN capabilities for remote device management.
-The work involved developing build scripts and applying targeted patches in C and Shell to improve functionality, compatibility, and robustness while aligning with modern coding standards.
-Ayden established a patch management and build workflow to streamline future Etherwake updates and ongoing maintenance.
-By addressing system utility integration and networking requirements, the project delivered a more reliable orchestration tool for administrators.
-The depth of the work is reflected in the attention to build systems, code quality, and maintainability throughout the integration process.
+The work involved developing build scripts and applying patches to improve the utility’s functionality, compatibility, and robustness while aligning with modern coding standards.
+Using C and Shell, Ayden established a patch management workflow that supports ongoing updates and simplifies future maintenance.
+The integration addressed system utility requirements and networking needs, resulting in a more reliable orchestration tool.
+No critical bugs were reported during this period, reflecting a stable and well-executed implementation with attention to code quality and maintainability.

 May 2025 — AOSC-Dev/aosc-os-abbs: Etherwake Utility Integration implemented as a new feature with v1.09.
 Build scripts and patches added to enhance functionality, compatibility, robustness, and adherence to modern coding standards.
 No critical bugs reported; stability improvements achieved through patching and integration work.
 Overall impact: enhances wake-on-LAN capabilities for remote device management, enabling more reliable orchestration.
 Technologies demonstrated: build scripting, patching, Git, C/Unix utilities, code quality improvements.